-DAVID LOWENBERG.
-CLOTHING STORE, on Main street, two
+DAVID LOWENBERG, CLOTHING STORE, on Main street, two

 A. J. EVANS.
-MERCHANT.-Store on the upper par of Main street, nearly opposite Episcopal Church.
+MERCHANT.-Store on the upper part of Main street, nearly opposite the Episcopal Church.

-S. C. SHIVE, MANUFACTURER OF FURNITURE AND CABINET WARE.-Wareroom in Shive's Block, on Main Street.
+S. C. SHIVE, MANUFACTURER OF FURNITURE

+AND CABINET WARE.-Wareroom

+in Shive's Block, on Main Street.

+A. M. RUPERT,

-A.M.
-RUPERT, TINNER AND STOVE DEALER.- Shop on South side of Main street, be-ow Market.
+TINNER AND STOVE DEALER.-

+Shop on South side of Main street, below Market.
+R. W. WEAVER.

-R. W. WEAVER, A TTORNEY AT LAW.-Office on the "Star" Building, Main street.
+A TTORNEY AT LAW .- Office on the first floor of the "Star" Building, on

 JOSEPH SHARPLESS.

 FOUNDER AND MACHINEST, Buildings on the alley between the "Exchange and "American House."
+BARNARD RUPERT,

-BARNARD RUPERT, L'AILOR.-Shop on the South Side of Mair Street, first square below Market.

-A. C. MENSCH.
-MERCHANT.-Store North West corner of Main and Market Streets.
-HIRAM C. HOWER,
+AILOR.-Shop on the South Side of Main Street, first square below Market.
+A. C. MENSCH, MERCHANT.-Store North West corne of Main and Market Streets.

-URGEON DENTIST.-Office near the Academy on Third Street.
-M'KELVY, NEAL & CO., ERCHANTS.-Northeast corner of Main and Market streets.
+HIRAM C. HOWER, SURGEON DENTIST.-Office near the Academy on Third Street.

+M'KELVY, NEAL & CO., M ERCHANTS.-Northeast corner of Main and Market streets.